I'm a member

-The wearable cardioverter defibrillator (WCD) is an external device that is intended to perform the same tasks as an AICD, without requiring any invasive procedures.
+The wearable cardioverter defibrillator (WCD) is an external device that is intended to perform the same tasks as an ICD, without requiring invasive procedures.
 It consists of a vest that is worn continuously underneath the patient's clothing.
 Part of this vest is the 'electrode belt' that contains the cardiac monitoring electrodes, and the therapy electrodes that deliver a countershock.
 The vest is connected to a monitor with a battery pack and alarm module that is worn on the patient's belt.
 The monitor contains the electronics that interpret the cardiac rhythm and determines when a countershock is necessary.
 The alarm module alerts the patient to certain conditions by lights or voice messages, during which time a conscious patient can abort or delay the shock.

-The U.S. Food and Drug Administration (FDA) approved the Lifecor WCD ® 2000 system via premarket application approval in December 2001 for "adult patients who are at risk for cardiac arrest and are either not candidates for or refuse an implantable defibrillator."
+The U.S. Food and Drug Administration (FDA) approved the Lifecor WCD® 2000 system via premarket application approval in December 2001 for "adult patients who are at risk for cardiac arrest and are either not candidates for or refuse an implantable defibrillator."
 The vest was renamed and is now called the Zoll® LifeVest®.

 Use of wearable cardioverter-defibrillators for the prevention of sudden cardiac death is considered medically necessary as interim treatment for those who: